00280398/Programming-for-IT-Final-Project/README.md

 Nick Wunderlich

-This project is to be a randomly generated math test.
-The user will choose what type of test they want (addition, subtraction, multipliction, division) (if applicable).
-The numbers for each of the 15-20 questions will be randomly generated; depending on the type of test chosen, the numbers will have a specified range.
+This project is to be a randomly generated mutiplication math test.
+The numbers for each of the 20 questions will be randomly generated up to and including 20.
 At the end of the test, the user will recieve a score showing how many they got right.
+They will have the option to study, retake the test, view their past grades, or stop the program.